python-js1211/sense-net-projects/README.md

 Again, `a_dict` is typically a downloaded BigML model, read into a python dictionary via `json.load` or similar.

-For image models, `settings` is a dict of optional settings which may
+For image models, `settings` is either `None` or a dict of optional settings which may contain:
-contain:

 - `bounding_box_threshold`: For object detection models only, the minimal score that an object can have and still be surfaced to the